 * And, the Pastoral School dedicated to serving men in ministry with specific training on several Saturdays through the year.

 This latter category is particularly important to the ministry of ITS, explained Pastor Serradji.
 Church leaders are instructed in areas both practical and spiritual.
-Students get intense teaching in sermon preparation and delivery, administrative practices and counseling essentials, as well as sessions in ministerial ethics, the theology of grace, and the premises of healthy church life.
+Students get practical bible college teaching in sermon preparation and delivery, administrative practices and counseling essentials, as well as sessions in ministerial ethics, the theology of grace, and the premises of healthy church life.

 “Beyond the classes and teaching opportunities,” Pastor Serradji said, “we see real discipleship on a deep level with people who hear the message and want to apply it and make changes in their own churches.”